HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ## Background
 Nowadays, the balance between convenient communication and privacy has become a pivotal concern.
 In an era that digital communication is everywhere, the convenience of keeping communication with others seems to be granted.
 However, this convenience brings a strict privacy issue, because most governments and enterprises are seeking or having the ability to monitor, collect and analyse much personal communication data.
 The global discussion about the monitoring of chatting tools has never stopped.

 Many countries in the world take terrorist, crime and national security threats as the reason to restrict encryption attemptations, including End-to-End Encryption (E2EE) technologies.
-E2EE is a safe communication method, which can prevent third party to retrieve the data when transmitting the data from one terminal or device to another terminal or device, which means all other external entities including the government cannot access the personal chats.
+E2EE is a safe communication method, which can prevent third party to retrieve the data when transmitting the data from one terminal or device to another terminal or device, which means all other external entities including the government, telecom providers, Internet providers, and even the service providers themselves – from accessing the cryptographic keys needed to decrypt the conversation.

 Although E2EE provides privacy advantages, there is resistance with implementations.
 Some governments believe that E2EE technologies make the criminal's communications cannot be censored and monitored.
 Many countries are attempting to legislative compel of tech companies that provide E2EE services.
 These actions result a serious discussion between privacy and the possibility of misuse of monitoring rights, shows the hardness of balancing security and protect personal information.